Edward M. Gabriel

 Edward M. Gabriel (born March 1, 1950) is an American diplomat who served as the United States Ambassador to Morocco from 1997 to 2001.
 He is the currently a member of the board of directors for the United States Institute of Peace.

 Early life and education

 Gabriel grew up in Olean, New York.
-Gabriel earned a B.S. in business and an Honorary Doctorate of Laws from Gannon University in 1972.
+Gabriel earned a B.S. in business from Gannon University and an Honorary Doctorate of Laws from Gannon University in 1972.

 Career

 Gabriel is president and CEO of The Gabriel Company, LLC, as well as the president and CEO of the American Task Force on Lebanon.
 He also served as CEO of the Madison Public Affairs Group.
 Gabriel previously held roles in areas like the United States Department of Energy, Council of Energy Resource Tribes, and Keystone Policy Center’s Energy Project.

 He serves on the boards of the American Schools of Tangier and Marrakech, the Keystone Policy Center, AMIDEAST, and Lebanese American University.